sebaeze/reactjs-graphql-apollo/README.md

 # reactjs-graphql

-This app belong to a microservice ecosystem of applications running in containers, which were developed using the stack:
+This app is part of a microservice ecosystem which were developed using the following stack:
 - Typescript
 - Node.js
 - React.js
 - GraphQL

-This project is also intended to test Parcel ( https://parceljs.org/docs/ ) as alternative to Webpack
+This project is also intended to evaluate/compare Parcel ( https://parceljs.org/docs/ ) as alternative to Webpack

 # Contact